10 Most Affordable Countries to Study Abroad

 1. Norway

-Although all of the Nordic countries are relatively affordable study destinations, Norway remains tuition-free for both students within and outside the EU at public universities, with the exception of a few specialized programs.
+Although all of the Nordic countries are relatively affordable countries to study abroad, Norway remains tuition-free for both students within and outside the EU at public universities, with the exception of a few specialized programs.
 Europe’s Nordic countries are known for their high quality of life and stunning natural beauty, and Norway is no exception.
 Another reason to study in Norway is the availability of English-taught programs at all study levels, plus a high number of locals proficient in English.
 However, Norway comes with a high price tag in terms of living costs; you’ll need around the equivalent of US$17,200 per year.

 Reading is boring?
 Watch the 10 Most Affordable Countries to Study Abroad on our Youtube Channel now.